cameraperture/colorcnn/README.md

 create_nefesi_model.py and 2_analyze_nefesi_model.py, in that order.

 The first script calculates the activations, neuron features (NFs), and color selectivity index (CSI) for every neuron in the first 2 convolutional layers of VGG-16, pre-trained on ImageNet.
 The second script produces a grid to visualize the NFs, and exports the CSI and maximum activations for each neuron to a .csv file.

+If you are (ever) interested in our previous attempts, feel free to also view our [old repo](https://github.com/ymyf16/colorcnn).